Egbert-Azure/egbert-azure.Github.io/_posts/2024-03-18-Whats-Next.md

 ## Decisions

 Long story short, I canceled my Chessbase premium subscription and will no longer buy Megadatabase.
-Instead, I will update with games from [The Week in Chess](https://theweekinchess.com/) and support the great work of *Mark Crowther*, who runs The Week in Chess sinc 1994.
+Instead, I will update with games from [The Week in Chess](https://theweekinchess.com/) and support the great work of *Mark Crowther*, who runs The Week in Chess since 1994.

 I will also continue with Ultracorr from Dr. Tim Harding.
 [Ultracorr](https://www.chessmail.com/index.html) costs a fraction of Chessbase's own correspondence database, and the quality is fantastic because it is from a real expert.